 The common dye colours used for batik include: green, blue, yellow, brown, purple and indigo.

 Different colour dye baths inside the workshop in Ghana

 We hope you have enjoyed learning about the batik making process.
-To learn more about African textiles please check out the articles below and sign up to receive our monthly newsletter.
-You will also receive a 15% discount coupon off your first order in our African boutique online.
+To learn more about African textiles please check out the articles below and sign up to receive our monthly newsletters.
+While you are here, why not also take a look at our African boutique online.